African Lion Hunt in South Africa

 A South African lion hunt can make for an extremely exciting Dangerous game hunt.
 This member of the Big Five deserves your utmost respect.
 Lions are extremely nimble and fast, and able to cover 100 yards in 3 to 4 seconds.”

-*These lions are bred to be hunted and the money helps local conservation of wild populations.
+*These lions in South Africa are bred to be hunted and the money helps local conservation of wild populations.
 If you wish to hunt a free-range lion, you should look at our Mozambique lion hunt.

 Check out this lion hunting video from last season: